Collective Bargaining: What Challenges Are Employers Facing in 2020December 3, 2020

 This could cause complications during the negotiation process, leaving employers attempting to fulfill their obligations of providing a safe workforce but managing the many financial losses and costs associated with the pandemic.

-Navigate Labor Negotiations and Collective Bargaining with AFIMAC
+Navigate Labor Disputes and Collective Bargaining with AFIMAC

 AFIMAC can provide full-service solutions to any labor disruption or negotiation.
 Our leadership team is highly familiar with labor disruptions and CBA negotiations and can help guide any corporation, big or small, to navigate the process successfully.